-Do you have a whole group of children to look after, or are you a teacher who can’t think of any more fun and educational school outings?
+Are you responsible for looking after a whole group of children, or are you a teacher who can’t think of any more fun and educational school outings?
 The editors of Paris Secret have come up with a few ideas for group activities specially adapted to impress young and old alike.
 Put on your schoolbag and follow the guide!

 Plunge into the heart of science with Science Expériences at Bercy Village